bevry-labs/filters/README.md

 # AdGuard Filters

-This repository contains filters made for [AdGuard](https://balupton.com/adguard), which is the best adblocker I have ever come across.
+This repository contains filters made for [AdGuard](https://balupton.com/adguard).
 If you also like [AdGuard](https://balupton.com/adguard) as much as I do, [recommend it to others!](https://balupton.com/adguard/affiliate)

 ## Active Filters